Art

 Year 8

-The main focus of this project is to build on students’ painting skills which were introduced in Year 7.
-They will have two opportunities to paint slightly simplified and abstracted portraits.
-The first is a Fauvist copy in order to practice drawing, colour mixing and paint application before applying these techniques to their own Fauvist style self-portrait.
-Formal analysis and informal discussion of the Fauvists further student knowledge of historical contexts but also allow for applying ideas about colour theory and symbolism to students own responses.
+The main focus of this project is to build on students’ drawing and painting skills which were introduced in Year 7.
+Students learn about the Fauvism art movement and explore the work of artists including Henri Matisse and Andre Derain.
+Using acrylic paint, students practice colour mixing and paint application, before applying these techniques to create an artist copy of a Fauve portrait.
+Formal analysis and informal discussion of the Fauvists further student knowledge of historical contexts but also allow for applying ideas about colour theory and symbolism to students own responses, as they create their own Fauve style self portrait.
+Students also work in pencil to draw individual facial features and create a photo-realistic self-portrait, taking inspiration from American artist Chuck Close.

 Year 9